 Under Dr. Cannava’s direction, the Arapahoe Band Program received the Colorado Bandmasters Association Exemplary Award for achieving excellence in concert, marching, jazz and chamber music for eleven consecutive years.
 Arapahoe High School was recognized as a Grammy Signature School two times.
 They were also Grammy nominees on three other occasions.
 Five National Downbeat Outstanding Music Awards were given to Arapahoe’s Wind Ensemble, Jazz Band, and traditional jazz combo.
 Several Superior with Distinction Awards were achieved by the Arapahoe Wind Ensemble at the CBA State Concert Band Festivals.
 Arapahoe’s Jazz Bands and Combo received many superior ratings at various Colorado jazz festivals on a consistent basis.
 The Arapahoe HS Warrior Marching Band was twice named the Colorado State Champion Runner-up Band .
 They also bronze medaled two other times and were a six time state finalist.
 Each year numerous Arapahoe Band musicians were selected to All State Jazz Band, All State Orchestra, the University of Colorado Honor Band, and All State Band.

 From 2010 until 2014, he was an affiliate member of the Metropolitan State University of Denver Music Education Faculty, where Dr. Cannava also assisted with the conducting of the concert bands.
-He is currently in his third year as Jazz Ensemble Director at Regis University.
+He continues to assist with the MSU-Denver Symphonic Band on occasion.
+Dr. Cannava is currently in his fourth year as Director of Bands at Regis University.
 The University of Colorado, University of Northern Colorado, and VanderCook College of Music have had Dr. Cannava as a guest presenter for their music education classes.
 In addition he has served on the faculty of the Conn-Selmer Institute at Notre Dame University.
-Dr. Cannava has guest conducted many Colorado honor groups throughout his career.
-Since 1983 he has written numerous articles for Bandworld, The Instrumentalist, the Jazz Educators Journal, and School Band and Orchestra Magazine.
-Dr. Cannava served as The Instrumentalist’s Consulting and Contributing Editor for numerous years.
-He presented his instrument selection research at the CMEA Clinic/Conference and the Music Educators National Conference Convention.
-Dr. Cannava is a proud member of Phi Beta Mu, ASBDA, CBA, CMEA, NBA, JEN, CIMA, and NAfME.
-He is active as a guest clinician, conductor, adjudicator and consultant.
-Dr. Cannava has adjudicated in Colorado, New Mexico, Utah, Oklahoma, Nevada, Washington and Tennessee.
+Since 1983 Dr. Cannava has written numerous articles for Bandworld, The Instrumentalist, the Jazz Educators Journal, and School Band and Orchestra Magazine.
+He served as The Instrumentalist’s Consulting and Contributing Editor for numerous years.
+Dr. Cannava presented his instrument selection research at the CMEA Clinic/Conference and the Music Educators National Conference Convention.
+He is a proud member of Phi Beta Mu, ASBDA, CBA, CMEA, NBA, JEN, CIMA, and NAfME.
+Dr. Cannava is active as a guest clinician, conductor, adjudicator and consultant.
+He has adjudicated and/or guest conducted in Colorado, New Mexico, Utah, Oklahoma, Nevada, Washington and Tennessee.

 Dr. Cannava resides in Centennial, Colorado with his wife, Pat (retired 2nd grade elementary teacher).
 He has two daughters who are both teachers (Angela – science teacher in Denver, and Tricia – elementary music teacher in Everett, Washington).